google/mobly/README.md

 ```
 or download the source to use the bleeding edge:
 ```
-$ sudo python setup.py install
+$ python setup.py install
 ```
-If you use Python3, use `pip3` and `python3` accordingly throughout this tutorial.
+You may need `sudo` for the above commands if your system has certain permission
+restrictions.

 ## Example 1: Hello World!